 There is a marked move to a more hybrid technology platform for many organizations.
 Many see this as a ‘mixed’ platform, with certain workloads running on more physical platforms, others running on virtualized servers owned by the organization, and yet other workloads running on private and public cloud systems.
 This diverse landscape will create massive issues for those organizations who go down this route, as bringing such a mixed platform together at a data level will require lots of point-to-point hard coded integrations.
 Thus, organizations demanding a fast capability to deal with changes in its markets are presented with a challenge: hard coded fragments will need to be re-written, tested and maintained, which takes time and can be costly.

-On a genuinely hybrid platform, workloads operate across such mixed platforms in a way that provides a seamless experience to both the user and administrator.
-Workloads need to be portable: data needs to be flexible enough to be portable to anywhere it is needed at any specific point in time.
+Within a well orchestrated hybrid IT environment, IT Ops teams have automated workloads that operate across mixed platforms in a way that provides a seamless experience.
+In these scenerios, workloads are portable: data needs to be flexible enough to be portable to anywhere it is needed at any specific point in time.
 Stateless computing, microservices and containers all offer solutions to this at the basic computing level, but data transfers can still be a sticking point.

 For example, consider a mainframe workload containing a need to transfer data from its own environment to a cloud platform.
 Sounds easy enough and, sure, it could be coded in such a way that the data is moved to an Amazon S3 or Azure binary large object (BLOb) storage environment directly…but what if greater flexibility is required?
 Wouldn’t it be nice to be able to say that whereas AWS S3 made sense at a financial or performance level yesterday, Azure BLOb makes greater sense today, and therefore a simple change of target needs to be made?
 It is always good to have a Plan B, should Plan A not work out–not to mention the fact that it would be useful to have the capability to change storage target at will, no matter what.

 The target storage system is not the only problem, either.
 What if the compute workload requires the aggregation of input data from different environments (Windows, Linux, Unix, etc.), or requires a complex set of events across a data environment to be monitored and followed?
-Hard coding such workflow needs can be highly counterproductive, forcing an organization to continue to use outdated and constraining ‘rules’ while its market changes and continues to demand greater flexibility from the organization’s basic processes.
+Hard coding such workflow requirements can be highly counterproductive.
+Essentially, it forces an organization to continue to use outdated and constraining ‘rules’ while its business changes and continues to demand greater flexibility.

 Grant that engine the capacity to monitor events and react accordingly, along with the capability to use open APIs such that other systems (such as job schedulers and management systems) can also benefit from it, and the result is a solid environment that enables an organization to evolve at a rate that makes sense to it, rather than one prescribed by its IT department.